 As a very general rule the more you spend on kit the drier, warmer and more comfortable you will be.
 Of course you will get to a point where you will hit the law of diminishing returns.

 The members of the club will be a great resource for cheap personal kit.
 As paddlers rise through the experience ranks old but good kit often comes available and is sold within clubs.
 Ebay and kayak forums are also a good source for kit.
 Please be aware that prices can be inflated and it is always a good idea to have someone check out your potential purchase before hitting the button.
-Most shops will be prepared to drop prices by at least 10% and bargains can be easily found – if in the UK check out the sales @ places like North Shore Watersports, North East Kayaks and Paddles and Escape Watersports.
+If in the UK check out the sales @ places like North Shore Watersports, North East Kayaks and Paddles and Escape Watersports.

 Basic Kit List: